Ricky Bones

-Ricardo Bones (/ˈboʊnᵻs/; born April 7, 1969) is a Puerto Rican former professional baseball pitcher and bullpen coach for the Washington Nationals of Major League Baseball (MLB).
+Ricardo Bones (/ˈboʊnᵻs/; born April 7, 1969) is a Puerto Rican former professional baseball pitcher who currently serves as the pitching coach for the Sultanes de Monterrey of the Mexican League.
 He played from 1991 to 2001 for three National League teams – the San Diego Padres, Cincinnati Reds, and Florida Marlins – and four American League teams – the Milwaukee Brewers, Kansas City Royals, New York Yankees, and Baltimore Orioles.

 Playing career

 Bones was signed by the Padres as an amateur free agent on May 13, 1986, making his MLB debut on August 11, 1991, against the Cincinnati Reds.
 He pitched seven innings, allowed only 2 hits, and received his first professional victory.